fortrabbit/blog/small-improvements.md

 ---

-title:       "Small Dashboard improvements"
+title: Small Dashboard improvements
 author: fl
 published: true
-excerpt:     ".env import and domain DNS checks!"
+excerpt: .env import and domain DNS checks!
 image: new-and-improved.png
 created: 2015-04-30
+tags:
+  - chronicles
 ---

 > The details are not the details.
 They make the design.